http://eda.ee.ucla.edu/projects/Projects_files/logo.gif

 Funding sources

-CCR-0306682, "Design and Synthesis of Power Efficient Programmable Fabric"
+NSF CCR-0306682, "Design and Synthesis of Power Efficient Programmable Fabric"

 UC MICRO 05, "Power Efficient and Variation Tolerant FPGA"

-MICRO 06-07, "Circuit Optimization for Robustness and Power Efficiency"
+MICRO 06-07, "Circuit Optimization for Robustness and Power Efficiency "

 Related Project